Beyond One Layer

 V-Composition

-V-Composition: V-composition occurs when a layer 2 head reads the value output of a layer 1 head.
-The combined effect on the residual stream is the matrix product of their OV circuits: .
+V-Composition: V-composition occurs when a layer 2 head reads the output of a layer 1 head through its value pathway.
+With the row-vector convention used here, the composed transformation is .

-In V-composition, head in an earlier layer moves information from source tokens, transforming it through its OV circuit.
-Head in a later layer then further transforms and re-routes that information through its own OV circuit.
-The composed OV circuit is the matrix product .The matrix product of two low-rank matrices is itself low-rank.
+In V-composition, head in an earlier layer moves information from source tokens through .
+Head later reads and transforms part of that update through , giving .The product of two low-rank matrices is also low-rank.
 If each OV circuit has rank at most , their composition has rank at most as well.
-This means composed circuits still operate in a constrained subspace, which limits the information they can process but also makes them more tractable to analyze.
+This constrains the subspace through which the heads can communicate.

 In plain terms: head copies some information to the residual stream, and head picks up that information, transforms it again, and writes the result somewhere else.
 The two heads form a pipeline.